lRichyl/Chip-8/README.md

 ║ Z ║ X ║ C ║ V ║
 ╚═══╩═══╩═══╩═══╝
 </pre>

+# Compiling
+To compile the emulator you need to have MinGW installed on your computer, and have g++ added to the PATH environment variable, then run the build.bat file.

 # ROMS
 These are some of the tested ROMs that worked correctly on this interpreter.